PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Woh!

-`while` is a loop that runs *while* something is true.
-In this case its always true so it infinitely runs the code inside of it!
-Forever! `True` and `False` have to be uppercase in Python (again, I don't know why).
+`while` is a loop that runs *while* something is "true".
+In this case its always `True` so it infinitely runs the code inside of it!
+Forever!

+`True` and `False` have to be uppercase in Python.

-We have a variable called a counter that we increase every loop and then print its *value* (the number it holds).
+We increase the variable `counter` every loop and then print its *value* (the number it holds).
+The `*` stands for multiply.
+So we set `counter` to what it was *previously* plus 1.

 Play this code.

 The number will keep getting bigger and bigger forever!
 In Python there is no limit to how big a number can get! (at least I don't think).

 # Conditions
 Lets write one of those progrsams that asks you to agree some to "terms and conditions".